Esmael-Pinho/Second-Milestone-Project/README.md

 #### How to Clone

-To clone the DragonFly repository:
+To clone the Popping repository:

 1. Log in (or sign up) to GitHub.
 2. Go to the repository for this project, .